WongtonMein/8-Week-SQL-Challenge/Case Study #2 - Pizza Runner/A. Pizza Metrics.md

 - On the first COUNT, we apply a FILTER WHERE the pizza_id = 1
   - This is aliased as "Meatlovers"
 - On the second COUNT, we apply a FILTER WEHRE the pizza-Id = 2
-  - This is aliased as "vegetarian"
+  - This is aliased as "Vegetarian"
 - We then GROUP BY and ORDER BY customer_id

 Results: